Caius-Scipio/QR-Code-Component-Hub/README.md

 ### Built with

 - Semantic HTML5 markup
-- w3.css
 - CSS custom properties
 - Mobile-first workflow

 ### What I learned

 There's probably countless ways to solve this problem and I may have found one.
-When working with w3.css, it has a good starting point for common elements that I can then go in and add to or modify if needed.

 I also started looking into CSS naming conventions.
-I used BEM today for my classes.
-I think it's a nice combination to quickly see if it's my CSS that is causing issues or not.
+I decided to have a go at BEM today for my classes.

 ```html
 <h1>Some HTML code I'm proud of</h1>